 Instructions

-- Prepare the salad topping: In a small mixing bowl mix together the honey and balsamic vinegar.
-Add the diced sundried tomatoes, chopped fresh basil and quartered pieces of fresh fig. Stir well to combine.
+- In a small mixing bowl mix together the honey and balsamic vinegar.
+Add the diced sundried tomatoes, chopped fresh basil and gently stir in the quartered pieces of fresh fig, being careful not to mash them.1 tablespoon honey, 1 tablespoon balsamic vinegar, 3.5 oz sundried tomatoes in oil, 10 large fresh basil leaves, 4-5 fresh figs

-- Arrange on a platter: Slice the tuna steaks into 1/2" slices and arrange on a serving platter.
+- Slice the tuna steaks into 1/2" slices, against the grain, and arrange on a serving platter.
 Top the sliced tuna steaks with the sundried tomato and fig salad.
 Use a spoon to pour over the juices from the dressing that's left over in the mixing bowl.

 Notes